Tuesday MLB scores, highlights, updates, news: Dodgers' Bellinger keeps mashing

 Woodruff's debut delayed by hamstring

-In Game 1 of Tuesday's doubleheader in St. Louis, Brewers prospect Brandon Woodruff was all set to make his major league debut.
+In Game 1 of a doubleheader in St. Louis, Brewers prospect Brandon Woodruff was all set to make his major league debut.
 He's been waiting a lifetime for this day.
 No doubt.
 It promised to be a day he and his family would never forget.

 Well, Tuesday will be a day he'll never forget, but not for the reason he expected.
 Woodruff had to be scratched from Tuesday's start with a hamstring injury.

 Oh man, that stinks.
-Hopefully the hamstring calms down and Woodruff, who MLB.com ranks as the eighth best prospect in Milwaukee's system, can get back on a mound and make his MLB debut soon.
+Let's hope the hamstring calms down and Woodruff, whom MLB.com ranks as the eighth best prospect in Milwaukee's system, can get back on a mound and make his MLB debut soon.
 I bet one day he'll look back at this day and laugh.

 Quick hits